QEII Cup Preview, Tips, Runners & Trends

 • Archipenko (0 Wins from 5 runners)

-Looking at the winning odds over the last 16 renewals, the biggest-priced winner was Win Bright in 2019, winning for Yoshihiro Hatakeyama at odds of 47/1 under the guidance of Masami Matsuoka.
-Looking at the runners at the head of the market over the last 16 renewals, there have been 6 winning favourites in the race.
-Before placing your bet on the 2026 QEII Cup, head over to see which runners the best racing tipsters are tipping today.
+Looking at the winning odds over the last 17 renewals, the biggest-priced winner was Win Bright in 2019, winning for Yoshihiro Hatakeyama at odds of 47/1 under the guidance of Masami Matsuoka.
+Looking at the runners at the head of the market over the last 17 renewals, there have been 7 winning favourites in the race.
+Ahead of the 2027 QEII Cup, why not head over to the best racing tipster page to see what the tipsters are backing today?
 All figures and trends above, such as the horse's previous runs, are based on the information that is available on the Racing Post.

 Route to the QEII Cup